exercism/v3/languages/csharp/exercises/concept/red-vs-blue-darwin-style/.docs/introduction.md

 ```

 You can alias a namespace with the syntax `using MyAlias = MySpace;` and then use the alias anywhere that the namespace could be used.

+## accessibility

+TODO: check what to do with this concept